What is Marriage and Family Therapy?

 - Designed with the “end in mind.”

-Marriage and family therapists treat a wide range of serious clinical problems including: depression, marital problems, anxiety, individual psychological problems, and child-parent problems.
+Marriage and family therapists treat a wide range of serious clinical problems, including depression, marital issues, anxiety, individual psychological problems, and child-parent problems.

-Research indicates that marriage and family therapy is as effective, and in some cases more effective than standard and/or individual treatments for many mental health problems such as: adult schizophrenia, affective (mood) disorders, adult alcoholism and drug abuse, children’s conduct disorders, adolescent drug abuse, anorexia in young adult women, childhood autism, chronic physical illness in adults and children, and marital distress and conflict.
+Research indicates that marriage and family therapy is as effective and in some cases more effective than standard and individual treatments for many mental health problems such as adult schizophrenia, affective (mood) disorders, adult alcoholism, and drug abuse, children’s conduct disorders, adolescent drug abuse, anorexia in young adult women, childhood autism, chronic physical illness in adults and children, and marital distress and conflict.

 Marriage and family therapists regularly practice short-term therapy; 12 sessions on average.
 Nearly 65.6% of the cases are completed within 20 sessions, 87.9% within 50 sessions.
 About half of the treatment provided by marriage and family therapists is one-on-one with the other half divided between marital/couple and family therapy, or a combination of treatments.